nickbalan/portfolio-website/README.md

 - The About Me page must also use W3Schools CSS
 - The Navigation Menu and the Footer on each page must use Tailwind CSS and PostCSS
 - All the pages must have a Scroll To Top Button
-- All the pages must have a Responsive Mobile Navbar.
+- All the pages must have a Responsive Mobile Navbar
+- The Portfolio page must have a Modal Image Gallery.

 ## Key Features
 - A homepage/landing/blog page with a short introduction and link(s) to work examples